Tanay-42/Tanay-42/README.md

 ## About Me

 - Currently working on data structures and algorithms,
-- building practical solutions 💡, and learning new things along the way 🚀
+- Building practical solutions 💡, and learning new things along the way 🚀
 - Focused on making progress and staying curious.
 - 📩 Reach out: tanayverma42004@gmail.com